TeX-Live/tlcontrib/texmf-dist/doc/latex/ltx4yt/README.md

 and dvips->ps2pdf.
 In the latter case, the document should not use any document JavaScripts.

-This package replaces yt4pdf, which is being withdrawn from CTAN.
+This package replaces yt4pdf, which is withdrawn from CTAN.

 Now, I simply must get back to my retirement.

+What's New (2021-06-08) Rewrote commands and examples to reflect a new method of doing YouTube searches.

 Dr. D. P. Story
 www.acrotex.net